Damping of dynamical friction force in self-interacting ultralight dark matter and Fornax timing problem: Conclusions

 \section{Conclusions}

 In this work, we investigated the dynamical friction force acting on orbiting globular clusters in the Fornax dwarf galaxy.
-We modeled dark matter composed of ultralight bosons by the generalized Gross-Pitaevskii-Poisson equation and, in particular, studied the impact of the damping term.
+We modeled dark matter composed of ultralight bosons by the generalized Gross-Pitaevskii equation and, in particular, studied the impact of the damping term.
 The case of the globular cluster GC3 is the most interesting and problematic because GC3 is considered to be formed in situ, has an estimated age of approximately 12 Gyr, and is located at present at a large distance of 0.64 kpc from the center of the Fornax dwarf galaxy.

-We derived analytic formulas for the dynamical friction force \eqref{dynamical-force-sphere-total-tangential-1} acting on circularly moving point objects in ULDM models both with and without the damping term in the generalised Gross-Pitaevskii-Poisson equation \eqref{GPP 1}.
+We derived analytical expression for the dynamical friction force \eqref{dynamical-force-sphere-total-tangential-1} acting on circularly moving point objects in ULDM models both with and without the damping term in the generalized Gross-Pitaevskii equation \eqref{GPP 1}.
+This force arises due to gravitational interaction with the ULDM density perturbation induced by the moving object.

 In our numerical calculations, we considered only the case of repulsive self-interacting ULDM in the regimes of weak (Gaussian) and strong (Thomas-Fermi) self-interaction.
-We found that there is a lower bound of ULDM boson mass $m_{low}\approx 3.09\cdot 10^{-21}$~eV.
-As one can see from Eq.~\eqref{eq: first mass-radius relation}, for smaller values of mass, the repulsive interaction turns into an attractive interaction.
+We found that there is a lower bound of ULDM boson mass $m_{low}\approx 3.09\cdot 10^{-22}$~eV.
+As one can see from the mass-radius relation \eqref{eq: first mass-radius relation}, for smaller values of mass, the repulsive interaction turns into an attractive interaction.

-Results of the computation of the dynamical friction force as a function of ULDM boson mass and distance from the center of Fornax dwarf galaxy are given in Fig.~\ref{fig:Ft} for the case with and without the damping term.
-Our main finding is that the damping term essentially modifies (decreases) the magnitude of the dynamical friction force acting on stars, globular clusters or dwarf galaxies moving in the ultralight dark matter halo.
+Results of the computation of the dynamical friction force as a function of ULDM boson mass and distance from the center of Fornax dwarf galaxy are given in Fig.\ref{fig:Ft} for the case with and without the damping term in the Gross-Pitaevskii equation.
+Our main finding is that the damping term essentially modifies (decreases) the magnitude of the dynamical friction force acting on stars, globular clusters, or dwarf galaxies moving in the ultralight dark matter halo.
+This decrease takes place because damping inhibits the ULDM density perturbation caused by moving objects.